jasoncross/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 visibility (multi-frame acquire/loss counters plus a 150 ms hold on the last tx) so brief flickers no longer bounce the scan state.
 AUTO telemetry reports raw vs. smoothed visibility, the held tx sample, lost-frame count, and the active Limelight pipeline to confirm the stabilizer is engaged.
+Limelight localization now filters botpose to goal tags (20/24 only) while aim/RPM targeting stays alliance-specific via priority ID.

 ---